cbeams/spring-framework-2.5.x/readme.txt

 declarative transaction management without EJB... even without JTA, if you're using a single database in Tomcat or another web container without JTA support.

 * Flexible MVC web application framework, built on core Spring functionality.
-This framework is highly configurable via strategy interfaces, and accommodates multiple view technologies like JSP, Tiles, Velocity, FreeMarker, iText (for PDF), and POI (for Excel).
-Note that a Spring middle tier can easily be combined with a web tier based on any other web MVC framework, like Struts, WebWork, Tapestry, or JSF.
+This dispatcher framework is highly configurable via strategy interfaces, and accommodates multiple view technologies: e.g. JSP, Tiles, Velocity, FreeMarker, iText.
+It comes in a Servlet and a Portlet edition, working closely with the underlying environment.
+Note that Spring can easily be combined with third-party web MVC frameworks too: e.g. Struts, JSF.

 You can use all of Spring's functionality in any J2EE server, and most of it also in non-managed environments.
 A central focus of Spring is to allow for reusable business and data access objects that are not tied to